 News for the Times, the Telegraph, Sky News (live reporting), Times Radio, and various UK local news outlets.
 Newsreader for the Colombia Calling weekly podcast.

-Travel and Review for Time Out, Culture Trip, Hay Festival, Reaction Magazine etc.
+Review, Culture, and Travel for Time Out, Culture Trip, Hay Festival, Reaction Magazine etc.

 Research and analysis on politics and human rights quoted by the Guardian, BBC, Times, CNN, Time Magazine, etc, and by the UN Special Rapporteur on Freedom of Expression.